 Get away from the tourist crowds and hang with the locals in Berlin’s more hipster spots.
 The city has so many flea markets that you’ll easily find one that’s off the tourist track.
 Plus it’s vegan scene is booming, with loads of vegan cafes and restaurants popping up in recent years.
 Listen to alternative live music, dance to up-and-coming DJs and drink in the city’s underground bars by night.
 Did you know you can even dance in a phone booth?
 Yep, they’re the world’s smallest ‘discos’ and it’s not just music in a phone booth, you can expect dry ice, a disco ball and strobe lights.
 You can’t get more hipster than that.

 St Christopher’s is right in the centre

 The best thing about hostels?
-Cheap prices and awesome location, and at our new The Mitte Hostel you could not be based in a better spot.
+Cheap prices and awesome location, and at our new you could not be based in a better spot.
 With Museum Island just a 5 minute walk away, and sites like Brandenburg Gate and Checkpoint Charlie just a few stops on public transport, getting around the city is seriously quick and easy.
 It’s also the ideal place for backpackers to meet and make friends for life, with a buzzing bar attached and a rooftop for chilling in the day.